Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Methodology

-The encoder incorporates the multi-head attention mechanism \cite{vaswani2017attention} , as shown in Equation~\ref{eq:multi-headAttn}. \textbf{First}, the mechanism calculates the attention each sequence element in Q should put on all other elements in K and V, where Q, K and V denote the matrices for queries, keys, and values, respectively.
-It computes initial attention scores by taking the dot product of Q and K, regulates these scores by ${\sqrt{d_k}}$ for numerical stability, and then processes the scores through a softmax function, yielding the final attention distribution.
-This final attention distribution assigns weights to the elements in V. \textbf{Second}, the mechanism characterizes each attention head ($\text{head}_i$), which is computed by separate learned linear projections of Q, K, and V using the matrices ${W}^Q$, ${W}^K$, ${W}^V$ as learnable weights.
-This process transforms the original matrices to produce distinct queries, keys, and values for each head, enabling a unique attention mechanism per head. \textbf{Third}, the mechanism details the formation of the multi-head attention, termed as MultiHead.
-It concatenates the outputs of all the individual attention heads into a single vector and linearly transforms this single vector using the weight matrix ${W}^O$ to produce the final representation for multihead attention representation.

-Our encoder takes \( V'_{\text{span}} \) and \( V'_{\text{log}} \) as input into the above multi-head attention mechanism to fuse them into a low-dimensional trace representation Z for the set of traces $T_r$.
-This approach effectively captures the essential patterns and dependencies present within the multi-modal data \( V'_{\text{span}} \) and \( V'_{\text{log}} \).
-The fusion process is delivered as:
+where Q, K, and V refer to the query, key, and value matrices, respectively.
+This mechanism computes initial attention scores by taking the dot product of Q and K, regulates these scores by ${\sqrt{d_k}}$ for numerical stability, and then applies a softmax function to produce the attention distribution.
+This distribution assigns weights to the elements in V. Each attention head ($\text{head}_i$) is computed through separate learned projections of Q, K, and V using the matrices ${W}^Q$, ${W}^K$, ${W}^V$ as learnable weights.
+It results in distinct Q, K, and V for $\text{head}_i$.
+The final multi-head attention output is created by concatenating the outputs of all individual attention heads into a single vector and linearly transforming it using weight matrix ${W}^O$.
+Our AttenAE's encoder takes \( V'_{\text{span}} \) and \( V'_{\text{log}} \) as input into the above mechanism to fuse them into the trace representations Z for traces $T_r$:

-where, we set \( V'_{\text{span}} \) as Q, and \( V'_{\text{log}} \) as both K and V. This setup aligns with the roles of spans in reflecting the trace structure and service communications, while logs provide detailed contextual event information.

-For the set of traces $Tr = \{Tr_1, Tr_2,..., Tr_n\}$, we generate the corresponding trace representations $Z = \{Z_1, Z_2,..., Z_n\}$, where $Z_i$ corresponds to $Tr_{\text{i}}$.
-The decoder reconstructs trace representations Z into the original span and log vectors, effectively inverting the encoder's process:
+where, we set \( V'_{\text{span}} \) as Q, and \( V'_{\text{log}} \) as both K and V. This setup aligns with the roles of spans in reflecting the trace structure and service communications, while logs provide detailed contextual event information \cite{OpenTelemetry}.
+Thus, for a set of traces $Tr = \{Tr_1, Tr_2,..., Tr_n\}$, we generate the corresponding trace representations $Z = \{Z_1, Z_2,..., Z_n\}$, where $Z_i$ corresponds to $Tr_{\text{i}}$.
+Our AttenAE's decoder reconstructs the trace representations Z into the original span and log vectors, effectively inverting the encoder's process: